dat3Cph/material/flow2/javaDD/Java8DeepDive2.md

 ## Day 2: Streams and Generics

 ## Streams
-- java streams provide several benefits that simplify and enhance the process of working with collections and processing data. here are some key advantages of using java streams:
+- Java streams provide several benefits that simplify and enhance the process of working with collections and processing data.
+Here are some key advantages of using java streams:
     - **readability and expressiveness:** streams enable you to express complex data transformations and processing in a more concise and readable manner. this leads to more maintainable and understandable code.
-    - **declarative programming:** with streams, you focus on describing the operations you want to perform on the data, rather than how to perform them. this promotes a declarative programming style, making your code more intuitive.
+    - **declarative programming:** with streams, you focus on describing the operations you want to perform on the data, rather than how to perform them (**imperative programming**). this promotes a declarative programming style, making your code more intuitive.
+Explainer: (imperative code focuses on writing an explicit sequence of commands to describe how you want the computer to do things, and declarative code focuses on specifying the result of what you want)
     - **functional programming:** streams introduce functional programming concepts to java, such as immutability, first-class functions, and higher-order functions. this results in cleaner code that is easier to reason about and test.
     - **lazy evaluation:** streams use lazy evaluation, meaning that elements are processed only when needed. this can improve performance by avoiding unnecessary computations.
     - **parallelism:** streams can be easily parallelized, enabling concurrent processing of data on multi-core processors. this can lead to significant performance improvements for data-intensive tasks.